Himedes V. Chicas

-Immigration attorney, Himedes V. Chicas is the lead attorney and head of the immigration department at the Law Offices of Jezic & Moyse, LLC.
+Immigration attorney and partner, Himedes V. Chicas is the lead attorney and head of the immigration department at the Law Offices of Jezic & Moyse, LLC.
+Himedes has been named as one of the “Best Immigration Lawyers” in the Washington, DC area by Washingtonian Magazine from 2017 to 2022.
 Himedes is the immediate-past chair of the Immigration Law Section of the Maryland State Bar Association, and the Vice Chair of the American Immigration Lawyers Association, D.C.
 Chapter Liaison Committee to the Immigration and Customs Enforcement Baltimore Field Office.
 Mr. Chicas has received nearly 100 percent of glowing reviews from clients.

 Himedes focuses his immigration law practice on the intersection of criminal and immigration law, namely the immigration consequences of criminal convictions on noncitizens.
 Himedes advises clients and their criminal defense attorneys on these matters, including crafting immigrant-friendly plea deals, providing pre-trial immigration advisory opinions, and serving as an expert witness in postconviction matters before criminal courts.
 Most recently, Himedes became an advisor to the Office of the Federal Public Defender for the District of Maryland on immigration-related matters impacting their client’s criminal cases.